MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/control-view-access.md

 In this article, you'll learn methods for controlling a principal's table view access.

+## Structure data for controlled access

+To control access more effectively, we recommend that you separate tables into different databases based on access privileges.
+This separation simplifies the task of making sure certain data is only viewed and edited by the proper principals.
+For instance, create a distinct database for sensitive data and restrict access to specific principals by assigning them the relevant [security roles](security-roles.md).

 ## Restricted View Access policy

 To restrict access to specific tables, you can turn on the [Restricted View Access policy](restrictedviewaccesspolicy.md) for those tables.
 This policy ensures that only principals with the `unrestrictedViewer` role can access the table.
 Meanwhile, principals with the regular `viewer` role won't be able to view the table.

 ## Row Level Security policy

-The [Row Level Security (RLS) policy](rowlevelsecuritypolicy.md) allows you to restrict access to rows of data based on specific criteria.
-For example, you can limit access to data for specific geographic regions or time periods.
+The [Row Level Security (RLS) policy](rowlevelsecuritypolicy.md) allows you to restrict access to rows of data based on specific criteria and allows masking data in columns.
 When you create an RLS policy on a table, the restriction applies to all users, including database administrators and the RLS creator.

-> [!NOTE]
-> A RLS policy can't be set on a table for which the Restricted View Access policy is turned on.

-## Architecture changes

-In some cases, it may be necessary to split tables into different databases to control access effectively.
-For example, create a separate database for sensitive data and assign only specific principals the necessary roles.

 ## Next steps